INTRODUCTION

 Every lesson includes the vocabulary and grammar needed to achieve the communication outcomes, and instructors carefully scaffold the activities so that by the end of the lesson the learners have the language skills to engage in a freestyle role play together in the virtual setting, strengthening their confidence and ability to communicate independently.

-Immerse uses a spiral curriculum so as learners progress through the levels, the degree of depth and complexity at which they can perform these nine language functions gradually increases.
+IMMERSE uses a spiral curriculum so as learners progress through the levels, the degree of depth and complexity at which they can perform these nine language functions gradually increases.
 The “can-do” statements associated with a particular language function require increasingly complex grammar and vocabulary as a learner progresses through the levels.

 For example, Level 1 lessons focused on Getting Things Done have simple “can-do” outcomes, like “give and understand basic instructions” and “make simple requests.”
 An employee can learn to achieve these outcomes by learning relatively simple vocabulary and grammar.
 Level 5 lessons on Getting Things Done, on the other hand, have more complex “can-do” outcomes, such as "negotiate a solution,” which require learning more advanced grammar and sophisticated vocabulary.